 The fortunate diver may encounter the remarkable golf-ball sized Blue Ringed octopus.
 These highly venomous cephalopods rank as one of the most deadly animals on earth.
 A single bite from this diminutive octopus means quick and almost certain death.
 However, these creatures are rarely aggressive and present no danger to divers as long as a respectful distance is observed.

-Water temperatures are a consistent 80F~86F degrees year round
+Water Temperature: Water temperatures are a consistent 80F~86F degrees year round

-This is "classic" Raja Ampat - Cape Kri, Manta Sandy, Mios Kon, Mike's Point and Arborek Jetty.
+DAMPIER STRAIT - This is "classic" Raja Ampat - Cape Kri, Manta Sandy, Mios Kon, Mike's Point and Arborek Jetty.
 Sites like Sardine's Reef, Mike's Point and Blue Magic are considered "epic".
 These world-class sites should be dived early and often.
 Currents can be strong, but the currents bring the fish out.
 Wobbegongs are more common in this area.
 There are also good mangroves with archerfish near Citrus Ridge that are worth a visit.

 Cape Kri is known as perhaps the most diverse dive site in the world, with respect to fish life.
 Dr. Gerry Allen documented 374 species of fish at this one dive site in a single dive, a world record!

-Batanga has several muck diving sites that may produce weird critters, macro subjects and various cephalopods.
+BATANTA ISLAND - Batanga has several muck diving sites that may produce weird critters, macro subjects and various cephalopods.
 These sites are fairly close to Sorong, and are often done on the first or last day of a Raja Ampat trip.

-Misool is known for its exceptional soft corals and forests of healthy mangroves.
+MISOOL ISLAND - Misool is known for its exceptional soft corals and forests of healthy mangroves.
 In some places, soft corals are actually growing on mangrove roots in very shallow water, which makes for some excellent wide-angle photography.
 There are also archerfish in the shallows, which look hunt for insects on low-hanging branches, then knock them into the water by spitting water at them!
 If you want great soft corals, make sure Misool is on your itinerary.
 There was a saltwater crocodile attack in the mangrove area of Misool in 2009, so please note that some boats are avoiding the mangrove area, check with your operator.
 The dive sites around Misool, such as Boo Windows, are full of fish, color and are simply outstanding.

 WAIGEO ISLAND AND "THE PASSAGE" - On the south side of Waigeo island is a famous dive area called "The Passage", also known as Kabui passage, where mangroves and soft coral exist in very shallow water.
 Overhanging trees meet sea fans here, and it is considered heaven for shallow water video and wide-angle underwater photography.
 Not all trips stop here - check with your particular trip.

-Triton Bay is actually several hundred miles southeast of Raja Ampat, and boats usually sail out of Kaimana, not Sorong.
+TRITON BAY - Triton Bay is actually several hundred miles southeast of Raja Ampat, and boats usually sail out of Kaimana, not Sorong.
 This area is quite remote, and not many boats go here.
 Visibility is usually only 15-30ft due to nutrients in the water, but the life here is fantastic, with a profusion of soft corals and fans along with incredible fish diversity.
 Fak fak and Kaimana are also in this area.
 In some years, dive boats have not been allowed into this area because of permission disputes.

-Hikes on some of the islands can offer outstanding vistas.
+Topside & Non-Diving Activities - Hikes on some of the islands can offer outstanding vistas.
 The trek to the top of a small island can be sweaty and steep, but once you reach the top, the stunning panorama of sweeping ocean, dotted with picturesque islets, will make you forget your burning legs and lungs!
 Bring sturdy hiking shoes, not flip-flops for these hikes.
 There is not much to do in Sorong.

-- Electricity - generally is 220 volts, with 2 round pin plugs (European Standard)
+Electricity: 220 volts, with 2 round pin plugs (European Standard)

-- Vaccines - none are essential for US visitors.
+Vaccines: None are essential for US visitors.
 It is recommended that you are up to date with Typhoid, Tetanus/Diphtheria, Hepatitis A and Polio for any trip to the tropics.
 Malaria prophylaxis is strongly recommended if you plan to go ashore around dawn or dusk, especially for land-based resorts.
 Check with your doctor for specific recommendations.